Gabriel-t-09/vix-vxn-regime-analysis/README.md

 VIX and VXN reflect demand for protection, not opinion.

 In normal regimes:
 - VXN > VIX, reflecting structurally higher volatility in growth assets

 In systemic stress:
 - dispersion collapses
 - correlation rises
 - hedging demand concentrates in index options

 → The spread compresses or inverts

+The central hypothesis: when this compression is both intense and rapid — and the market is already in a healthy regime (above MA200) — it signals an overreaction.
+The market fell too far, too fast, for reasons that appear temporary rather than structural.
+The spread captures that dynamic.

+In that context, the data suggests a probabilistic tendency toward recovery — not a directional prediction, but a shift in the quality of the distribution.

 Interpretation:

-- High spread → idiosyncratic risk
+- High spread → idiosyncratic risk dominates
-- Compressed spread → systemic risk
+- Compressed spread → systemic risk dominates

----
+- Intense and rapid compression above MA200 → probable overreaction

 ## Methodology